Best Business Loans for Small Businesses

 Current headquarters are in London, with other HQ branches in Wales and even Scotland.
 Also find more in Yorkshire, Sheffield, Halifax, Birmingham, and Wolverhampton.

-Services and Availability
+Services and availability

 The main selling-point of this bank is that it has quite an extensive network, consisting of 1300 branches in Wales and England.
 Each of these offers financial and banking services.
 There are branches for the Channel Islands: Guernsey, Jersey and the Isle of Man.